zainbinfurqan/hacktober-algo/README.md

 How to contribute?
 -------------
-Check for issues currently open for the repository
+Check issues currently open for the repository

 Contributors
 ------------